samply/bridgehead/README.md

 Your Bridgehead will automatically and regularly check for updates.
 Whenever something has been updates (e.g., one of the git repositories or one of the docker images), your Bridgehead is automatically restarted.
 This should happen automatically and does not need any configuration.

-If you would like to understand what happens exactly and when, please check the systemd units deployed during the [installation](#base-installation) via `systemctl cat bridgehead-update@<PROJECT>.service` and `systemctl cat bridgehead-update@<PROJECT.timer`.
+If you would like to understand what happens exactly and when, please check the systemd units deployed during the [installation](#base-installation) via `systemctl cat bridgehead-update@<PROJECT>.service` and `systemctl cat bridgehead-update@<PROJECT>.timer`.

 ### Auto-Backups